S2E11 – The Rob Breskal Podcast Interview

 Joining Bracknell was a good decision, the team finished third in the Heineken first division and were promoted to the Premier by finishing top of their Playoff group.

-Today’s shout out goes to “Oscar Brownsword” who gave the Podcast a 5 Star Review on iTunes, he wrote:
+Today’s shout out goes to “Oscar Brownsword” who gave the Podcast a 5 Star Review on iTunes.

 “Just found this and the interviews with Frankie Killen and Mario Belanger brought memories of happy nights down the Riverside flooding back.